 This is tricky.
 An injured employee is not prohibited from working a second job while receiving workers’ compensation benefits.
 But you want to pay this straight.
 You do not want to risk being accused of workers’ compensation insurance fraud.

 Any income earned from the second job must be reported to the workers’ compensation insurance carrier.
-If the employee’s ability to work has been limited due to the work-related injury, the carrier may reduce the workers’ compensation benefits based on the amount of income the employee is earning working another job.
+If the employee’s ability to work has been limited due to work-related injuries, the carrier may reduce the workers’ compensation benefits based on the amount of income the employee is earning from working another job.
 Additionally, if the second job causes further injury or aggravates the existing injury, the workers’ compensation carrier may deny benefits or reduce the amount of benefits being paid.
-It’s important for employees to consult with their workers’ compensation attorney and their doctor before taking on a second job while on workers’ compensation.
+Employees must consult with their workers’ compensation attorney and doctor before taking on a second job while on workers’ compensation.

 What Happens if Your Employer Denies Your Workers’ Compensation Claim?